QuantEcon/lecture-source-py/source/rst/geom_series.rst

-namely, the deposits :math:`D_i` held by its depositors; these are IOU's from the bank to its depositors in the form of either checking accounts or savings accounts (or before 1914, bank notes issued by a bank stating promises to redeem note for gold or silver on demand)
+namely, the deposits :math:`D_i` held by its depositors; these are IOU's from the bank to its depositors in the form of either checking accounts or savings accounts (or before 1914, bank notes issued by a bank stating promises to redeem note for gold or silver on demand).

 ..
 TO REMOVE:
 ..
 Dongchen: is there a way to add a little balance sheet here?